Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids

-The proof is a straightforward verification.
-We will apply the duality of \VBgpds to structures in which the side groupoid is a gauge groupoid, or is closely related to a gauge groupoid.
+The proof is a straightforward verif\/ication.
+We will apply the duality of $\mathcal{V}\!\mathcal{B}$-groupoids to structures in which the side groupoid is a gauge groupoid, or is closely related to a gauge groupoid.
 At the moment we continue to allow the base manifold $P$ to be arbitrary; later in the section it will denote a principal bundle.